nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking.rst

 consistency boundaries website, which lists only three options: eventual consistency, larger aggregate, reservation pattern.

-Please note, the "consistency boundary" for joining a course involves atomically recording new events from more than one aggregate, the student and the course.
-The preservation of recorded consistency is tested in the extra test case below.

 Speedrun
 --------

-To assess the comparative performance of "event-sourced aggregate" vs "dynamic consistency boundaries" a "speedrun" script has been written.
-It iterates over a sequence of operations, registering a number of students, then registering a number of courses, and then subscribing all the students on all the courses.
-It was configured to register 10 students and 10 courses, and therefore make 100 subscriptions, in each iteration.
+To assess the comparative performance of the support for event-sourced aggregates provided by this library and the support for dynamic consistency boundaries that we will develop in the next examples, a "speedrun" script has been written.
+It iterates over a sequence of operations, first registering a number of students and a number of courses, and then subscribing all the students on all the courses.
+It was configured to register 10 students and 10 courses, and therefore to make 100 subscriptions in each iteration.

 The performance report for the event-sourced aggregates solution is included below.
-Using PostgreSQL as an event store, we can see that it accomplished 93,720 operations in 30s.
-Which gives us an average of 0.320 milliseconds per operation, and a target for implementing DCB.
+Using PostgreSQL as an event store, we can see that with event-sourced we accomplished 93,720 operations in 30s.
+That gives us an average of 0.320 milliseconds per operation, which will be our target for implementing DCB.

 .. code-block::